For pregnant women, infection during pregnancy may be dangerous to their unborn child—and increase their risk of post-partum stroke.

 Appropriate testing and treatment of infection throughout pregnancy and during delivery is essential to the long-term health of both mom and baby.
 If you are pregnant or thinking about pregnancy, speak with your physician about how you can protect yourself from infection and stroke before—and after delivery.

 Washington, D.C. medical malpractice law firm helps you when you are injured by medical mistake

-Schochor and Staton, P.A. is a well-regarded law firm known for aggressively pursuing compensation on behalf of clients and their families injured by medical malpractice and negligence.
+Schochor, Staton, Goldberg, and Cardea, P.A. is a well-regarded law firm known for aggressively pursuing compensation on behalf of clients and their families injured by medical malpractice and negligence.
 If you are injured by a healthcare provider, call us at 410-234-1000 to set up a free consultation.